 It is difficult to predict the magnitude of collision-caused bird mortality without extensive information on bird species and movements in the project vicinity.
 These data are not available for the proposed transmission line study area.
 However, it is generally expected that collision mortality would be greatest where the movements of susceptible species are the greatest (e.g., near wetlands, open water bodies, ridge lines etc.), such as Bouquet Reservoir, Leona Valley, and San Francisquito Canyon.
-Currently these areas support the existing 66-kV transmission lines.
-It is possible that birds would strike the new transmission lines however; it is not expected to result in a substantial increase from baseline conditions.
 Through the implementation of project Mitigation Measures identified below, project activities may affect, but are not likely to adversely affect the California condor.